shellfly/haro/README.md

 ## More Examples

-The repo contains [some examples](./examples) that show how to put all the pieces together.
+The repo contains [more examples](./examples) that show how to put all the pieces together.

 ## Features